-Meeting: Tuesday January 13, 2015, from 8 a.m. to 4:30 p.m., and Wednesday January 14, 2015, from 8 a.m. to 1 p.m.
-(Eastern standard time).
-For deadlines and directions on registering to attend, requesting reasonable accommodations, submitting written material, and giving an oral presentation, please see “Public Input” under SUPPLEMENTARY INFORMATION.
+Meeting: Tuesday September 1, 2015, from 8 a.m. to 4:30 p.m., and Wednesday September 2, 2015, from 8 a.m. to 1 p.m.
+(Eastern daylight time).
+For deadlines and directions on registering to attend, submitting written material, and giving an oral presentation, please see “Public Input” under SUPPLEMENTARY INFORMATION.

 Start Further Info

 Joshua Winchell, Council Designated Federal Officer, U.S. Fish and Wildlife Service, National Wildlife Refuge System, 5275 Leesburg Pike, Falls Church, VA 22041-3803; telephone (703) 358-2639; or email email@example.com.